trustoverip/tswg-keri-specification/spec/spec.md

 An OOBI itself is not signed or otherwise authenticatable by KERI but may employ some other Out-Of-Band-Authentication (OOBA) mechanism, i.e., non-KERI.

-The OOBI is intentionally simplistic to enable very low byte count introductions such as a may be conveyed by a QR code or Data matrix {{QR}}{{DM}}.
+The OOBI is intentionally simplistic to enable very low byte count introductions such as a may be conveyed by a QR code or Data matrix [[ref: QR]] [[ref: DM]].

 #### OOBI URL (IURL)